 A Community Residential Facility (CRF) acts as a bridge between federal correctional institutions and community living for individuals on conditional release.
 CRFs are sometimes referred to as halfway houses.
 CRF staff work closely with the Correctional Service of Canada and other professionals to plan and supervise the safe and successful reintegration of clients into the broader community.

 On the day you arrive you will be greeted by a caseworker assigned specifically to you who will personally introduce you to the entire CRF team.
 You’ll learn about our house rules, including curfews, meal times, and the various amenities of Harbour Light.
 You’ll move into your room, and unpack your belongings.

 In your first week, you’ll get settled into the house, and meet staff and other clients.
-All clients are required to attend an Orientation session on the first Monday after they arrive.

 At least once a week, you must arrange your schedule to meet with your caseworker in-person.
 These sessions offer support and resources for your benefit, and help to ensure you are accountable for your release plan and conditions.
 With your assistance, Harbour Light CRF staff will submit a monthly report and action plan to your Parole Officer that outlines your progress made towards your goals.

 Residents at Harbour Light have access to a variety of in-house programs and resources, including 12-step meetings, the Learning Centre and volunteer work experience.

 The CRF is staffed by a dynamic team dedicated to assisting and facilitating the reintegration of our clients into the community.